Greater Addo Full Travel Guide (a bit more information)

 Although dominated by the Addo Elephant National Park, there is much more than just elephants on offer in the Eastern Cape’s Greater Addo region.
-The Greater Addo region is home to some of the best wildlife safaris and safari lodges in South Africa and is the only place in the world where visitors can spot the famous Big 7 in one area – making the Addo region a must-see stop on many a trip to the Garden Route and Eastern Cape.
+The Greater Addo region is home to some of the best wildlife safaris and safari lodges in South Africa and is the only place in the world where visitors can spot the famous Big 7 in one area – making the Addo region a must-see stop on many a trip to the and Eastern Cape.

 The Greater Addo region encompasses the incredibly attractive Sundays River Valley and extends from Darlington Dam in the north to the Eastern Cape town of Colchester on the coast and so offers a good range of outdoor activities and some stunning scenery to be admired.
 This incredibly diverse and strikingly beautiful region in the Eastern Cape is a great destination for anyone keen on seeing some African wildlife and looking for an experience a little off the beaten track, despite the many visitors to the Addo Elephant National Park, the remainder of the Greater Addo region remains relatively undiscovered.
 The farming community towns of Kirkwood, Jansenville and Addo itself offer a great insight into a more rural way of life in South Africa’s Eastern Cape and are well worth a visit and offer a glimpse into the less touristic side of Addo.

 How to get to Greater Addo and Addo Elephant National Park

 The nearest airport to the Greater Addo region is Port Elizabeth Airport, which depending on where you are staying in the Addo area can be anything from a 45 minute to a two hour drive away - the Addo Elephant National Park is about a 45 minute drive from Port Elizabeth.
 There are regular flights into Port Elizabeth Airport from both Johannesburg and Cape Town and many safari lodges will include a transfer.